SatishKeshri/satishkeshri.github.io/_pages/about.md

 🔬 I am currently working on efficient optimization algorithms for Continual Learning in centralized and federated learning setups.
 My research interests are in Theoretical Machine Learning, Federated Learning and Continual Learning.

 📚 I have completed my Master's in Data Science and Bachelor's in Mathematics and Computing.
-I have deep understanding on various mathematical topics required for theoritical machine learning like Calculus (Single and Multivariable), Linear Algebra, Probability Theory, Optimization Algorithms to name a few.
+I have hands-on experience in building deep learning models and a deep understanding of various mathematical topics required for theoretical machine learning such as Calculus (Single and Multivariable), Linear Algebra, Probability Theory, and Optimization Algorithms.

 📽️ I am also interested in building machine learning models for production environment part of which I learned during my career as a Data Scientist.